Best Android smartwatch 2025

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Samsung has the most picks on this list for a reason.
-You can choose between the premium Watch Ultra, all-rounder Watch 7, or affordable Watch FE based on your budget, and get an excellent level of value from even the cheap models.
+You can choose between the premium Watch Ultra, all-rounder Watch 8, mid-level Watch 8 Classic, or affordable Watch FE based on your budget, and get an excellent level of value from even the cheap models.

-They get more software support than any other Wear OS watch brand, and since Samsung is the most popular Android brand worldwide, the Galaxy Watch statistically is most likely to sync with your current Android phone with exclusive features.
+They get more software support than any other Wear OS watch brand, and since Samsung is the most popular Android brand worldwide, the Galaxy Watch is statistically most likely to sync with your current Android phone, adding exclusive features.

 We also like Google and OnePlus for quality Wear OS software, and brands like Garmin for those who use Android but prefer battery life and fitness coaching to responsive messaging or phone-watch app connectivity.
 But if we can only pick one brand, it's Samsung.